Are Hollow Points Illegal? Understanding When & Where You Can Use HP Bullets

 In Which States Are Hollow Points Illegal?

-California, Florida, Illinois, Iowa, and New Jersey have some of the strictest laws concerning bullets and ammunition restrictions.
+Some local jurisdictions and public lands restrict specific projectiles and ammunition.
+It’s always best to consult local laws before purchasing ammo.
+California, Florida, Illinois, Iowa, and New Jersey have some of the strictest laws concerning bullets and ammunition.

-Are Hollow Points Illegal In War?
+Are Hollow Points Illegal in War?

-Are Hollow Points Legal For Concealed Carry?
+Are Hollow Points Legal for Concealed Carry?

 Illegal Bullet Types

-- Armor-piercing rounds
+- Armor-piercing

-- Bolo ammunition
+- Bolo

 - Dragon’s Breath

-- Flechette bullets
+- Flechette

 Flechette ammo is loaded with two or more dart-style or metal wire projectiles.
 It’s illegal in California, Florida, and Illinois.